weijiekoh/circom-helper/README.md

 1. Create a config file.
 Use `config.example.json` as a reference.
 The `circuitDirs` field should be an array of directories which contain the `circom` files you wish to compile.
 Note that there should not be any filename collisions, even across directories.
+Additionally, ensure that you install `circom`, `snarkjs`, `circom_runtime`, and `ffiasm` in your project's `node_modules`, and check their paths in the config file.

 2. Create a `compiled/` and `temp/` directory for compiled circuits and tempoary files.